 Regardless of whether your law firm utilizes search engines, content marketing, or social media, generating leads follows the same basic process:

-50% of marketers who generate lawyer leads using the above process report higher conversions because it focuses on pre-qualified leads, i.e., potential clients who have already shown an interest in their services.
+50% of marketers who generate lawyer leads using the above process report higher conversions because it focuses on pre-qualified leads, i.e., target clients who have already shown an interest in their services.

 Your law firm’s website is one of the most important tools for lead generation.
 It establishes your firm’s brand and tells potential clients what you do and why you’re different from your competitors.